Uncertainty-Aware Collaborative System of Large and Small Models for Multimodal Sentiment Analysis: Introduction

-\section{Introduction}
+\section{\textbf{Introduction}}

+\IEEEPARstart{I}n the real world, there exists a vast amount of multi-source and heterogeneous multimodal data.
+Such information carriers, which integrate different modalities including text, images, audio, and video, serve as the core medium for humans to perceive and cognize the entire objective world.
+Consequently, Multimodal Sentiment Analysis (MSA), which enables the comprehensive analysis of users’ emotional inclinations and opinion trends by leveraging the complementary information in multimodal data, has increasingly become a focal point of academic and industrial research \cite{Poria2017A,wang2020transmodality,mai2025learning}.

-The landscape of multimodal learning \cite{8269806} has been profoundly reshaped by the emergence of powerful Multimodal Large Language Models (MLLMs) such as HumanOmni \cite{zhao2025humanomnilargevisionspeechlanguage}.
-Multimodal Sentiment Analysis (MSA), leveraging acoustic, textual, and visual information to predict human sentiment intensities and emotional states \cite{Poria2017A}, can also benefit from the capability of MLLMs.
-With their vast parameter counts and sophisticated reasoning capabilities, MLLMs demonstrates an unparalleled ability to interpret complex, nuanced human expressions across textual, visual, and acoustic modalities.
-However, this remarkable accuracy comes at a significant cost.
-The substantial computational overhead associated with MLLMs poses a critical barrier to their deployment in many practical, real-world scenarios.
-This overhead manifests as high inference latency, significant memory requirements, and considerable energy consumption, particularly problematic where resources are constrained or real-time responses are paramount.
+The landscape of multimodal learning \cite{8269806} has been profoundly reshaped by the emergence of powerful Multimodal Large Language Models (MLLMs) such as HumanOmni \cite{zhao2025humanomnilargevisionspeechlanguage} and VideoLLaMA2 \cite{damonlpsg2024videollama2}.
+Leveraging acoustic, textual, and visual information to predict human sentiment intensities and emotional states \cite{Poria2017A,liu2024ensemble}, MLLMs deliver enhanced performance in MSA.
+With their vast parameter counts and sophisticated reasoning capabilities, MLLMs demonstrates an unparalleled ability to interpret complex, nuanced human expressions.
+However, this remarkable accuracy comes at a significant cost that manifests as high inference latency, significant memory requirements, and considerable energy consumption, particularly problematic where resources are constrained or real-time responses are paramount.

-At the other end of the spectrum, there are smaller and specialized models \cite{wang2025dlf,mmsa}.
-These lightweight architectures are characterized by their computational efficiency, offering rapid inference speeds and minimal resource footprints.
-Yet, this efficiency is often achieved by sacrificing the deep, generalizable understanding inherent to MLLMs, resulting in a performance ceiling, particularly when confronted with ambiguous or out-of-distribution samples.
-This dichotomy presents a challenging trade-off for the field: a choice between the high accuracy of costly large models and the high efficiency of less capable small models.
-The pursuit of a solution that marries the strengths of both paradigms remains a significant and open research question.

-To bridge this gap, we introduce a novel Uncertainty-Aware Collaborative System (U-ACS) that intelligently orchestrates the operations of a powerful MLLM and an efficient small baseline model.
-As conceptually illustrated in Figure \ref{fig:intro_concept}, our approach is not a static ensemble but a fluid, sample-aware cascade designed to achieve optimal performance with minimal average computational cost.
-The core principle is to allocate computational resources judiciously, reserving the analytical power of the MLLM exclusively for samples that genuinely require it.